PengNi/ccsmethphase/README.md

 - **Type**: Data type, should be _hifi_ or _subreads_.
 - **Path**: Path of a (flowcell) bam file sequenced using the sample. **Absolute path** recommended.

-**NOTE**: If you are using `-profile conda` to run this workflow, ccsmeth models should be set as input too.
+**NOTE**: ccsmethphase can be run with conda, docker, and singularity by setting `-profile`.
+If you are using `-profile conda` to run this workflow, ccsmeth models should be set as input too.
 Check [ccsmeth](https://github.com/PengNi/ccsmeth) to get ccsmeth 5mCpG models.

 ### Option 1.
 Run with singularity (recommended)